 1.2 Lasswell’s Model

-The next model in linear communication is the Lasswell communication model or Lasswell model of communication.
+The next model in linear and communication theory is the Lasswell communication model or Lasswell model of communication.
 In this model, the communication is analyzed by asking five questions.
 These five questions are as follows:

 - Who said?